Electric form factors of the octet baryons from lattice QCD and chiral extrapolation: Analysis of results

 As there is only one new simulation on the larger volume, and the discrete $Q^2$ values in physical units differ substantially between volumes, we do not include this new simulation into the chiral perturbation theory fits.
 Instead we compare the results of the fits, extrapolated \emph{to the pseudoscalar masses of the new point} (with a pion mass about 100~MeV lighter than the lightest pion mass of ensembles 1-6 in Table~\ref{tab:SimDetails}), with the larger-volume results.
 We note that finite-volume corrections, as outlined in Sec.~\ref{sec:Fits}, have been applied to the new results.

 Figure~\ref{fig:FVComp} shows the excellent agreement between the chirally extrapolated small-volume results and the larger-volume results for the charged baryons.
 For the neutral form factors in particular there is a systematic shift between the results on the two volumes, although we point out that the absolute magnitude of this shift is small -- of the order of $5\%$ of the proton form factor.
 This is comparable to the size of the discrepancies between the charged baryon form factors on the two volumes.
-This may be evidence of excited state contamination in either set of results, or the effect of some other yet-to-be-understood systematic.
+The shift may be evidence of excited state contamination in either set of results -- which can not be estimated quantitatively as only one value of the source-sink separation is used here -- or the effect of some other yet-to-be-understood systematic.
 Nevertheless, the comparison is extremely encouraging and suggests that both the systematic finite-volume effect and the extrapolation in pion mass are well under control for the charged baryon form factors.